librasteve/raku-Contact-Name/README.md

 This seems to work reasonably effectively on a sample of emails.

-There is an addendum file (/resources/Extras.csv) with names and short forms that are not present.
+There is an addendum file (/resources/Extras.csv) with names and short forms that are not present in the base dictionary.
 Please do feel free to propose PRs with any additions to that file - and to for any other features and improvements that you would like.

 ```perl6
 my $n = Name.new;